 According to NPR, simple oval cakes eaten on Twelfth Night date back to Old World Europe, and the tradition was eventually brought to America.
 In late 19th-century New Orleans, revelers began hiding a bean in the cake during Mardi Gras balls.
 In the 1940s, commercial bakeries began producing king cakes en masse, and upgraded from beans, pecans or rings baked inside to porcelain dolls and eventually the plastic babies still used today.

 Similarly, the vasilopita, served in Greece and Cyprus, often is baked with a coin inside and is served New Year's Day.
-Other versions can be found in Spain (rosca de reyes), Portugal (bola-re) and France (gateau de rois).
+Other versions can be found in Spain and Latin American countries (rosca de reyes), Portugal (bola-re) and France (gateau de rois).

 Tamales date to 8000 to 5000 B.C. and Mesoamerican cultures including the Mayans and Aztecs, and, according to The New York Times, they arrived in U.S. points of entry, such as Los Angeles and San Antonio, and were sold by street vendors in the 1870s.
 Migrant Mexican workers helped the dish spread to other areas of the country.